junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 ### Editing Notes

-When posting: Posting all acts together in one AO3 chapter; split/separation line between beginning/ending quotes and main story, and between acts (← pending, maybe still better to split shorter)
+When posting: Posting all chaps together in one AO3 chapter; split/separation line between beginning/ending quotes and main story, and between chaps (← pending, maybe still better to split shorter)

-Because it's Apocalypse!Castiel, always uses "Castiel" instead of "Cas" in the whole story (except for near ending Act 7 when it's canon Cas, but maybe also use "Castiel" because Jimmy doesn't bond with him, and canon!Jimmy isn't there).
+Because it's Apocalypse!Castiel, always uses "Castiel" instead of "Cas" in the whole story (except for near ending Chap 7 when it's canon Cas, but maybe also use "Castiel" because Jimmy doesn't bond with him, and canon!Jimmy isn't there).
 Search all text to check and make sure, in case of miss-typing)

 ## Main

 (Jimmy POV all the time)

-### Act 1
+### Chap 1

 > Jimmy is a devout man, praying for angels to protect his family, praying for a peaceful world.
 Then Apocalypse starts, and Castiel comes to him, he says yes.
 Castiel goes to Hell for a mission, but not to save the righteous man, it's to kill Lilith and open the Cage himself, to let Lucifer out (he's the one started Apocalypse on Michael's order; the righteous man who broke the first seal is John Winchester, Mary never made deal to save him, he's in Hell all the time).